 Gameplay – 7/10

-Overall, the game is almost as satisfying and exciting to play through as the first, with plenty of intense combat to engage in and intricate puzzles to solve.
+Overall, the game is almost as satisfying and exciting to play through as the first, with plenty of intense combat to engage in intricate puzzles to solve.
 The added feature of using various different masks granting Link many different abilities also offers a fun twist to the overall Legend of Zelda gameplay formula, offering variety in a very different way than in other games in the series.
-However, the one thing that personally inconvenienced me about this game was the time limit that it implemented.
-The player gets 3 in-game days to undertake each quest at a time until the world is destroyed and the game is reset; cancelling out everything that had been done prior to the start of the 3 days.
-Even though it was suggested by Shigeru Miyamoto and put in to heighten the game’s sense of challenge (as well as being a possible dark allegory of how all human endeavour is ultimately pointless), to me, it severely hindered what should be in my opinion, a game without elements like that.
-I think that even taking into account the infamous 4th day glitch (a well-known glitch, which can be implemented to add an additional day to the time limit), that element shouldn’t be present at all.
-I think leaving that would have given players more time to enjoy the game in a more positively fluent manner, since if players find themselves repeating the same task over and over again, they can in theory convey a level frustration unlike in any other game.
+However, the one thing that personally inconvenienced me about this game was the time limit that is implemented.
+The player gets 3 in-game days to undertake each quest at a time until the world is destroyed and the game is reset; canceling out everything that had been done prior to the start of the 3 days.
+Even though it was suggested by Shigeru Miyamoto and put in to heighten the game’s sense of challenge (as well as being a possible dark allegory of how all human endeavor is ultimately pointless), to me, it severely hindered what should be in my opinion, a game without elements like that.
+I think that even taking into account the infamous 4th-day glitch (a well-known glitch, which can be implemented to add an additional day to the time limit), that element shouldn’t be present at all.
+I think to leave that would have given players more time to enjoy the game in a more positively fluent manner since if players find themselves repeating the same task over and over again, they can, in theory, convey a level frustration unlike in any other game.

 Controls – 8/10